Saidharshini-Agilan/User-Manual-Airpods-Max/UserManualAirpods.md

 ✅ Noise Cancellation & Clear Calls – With Active Noise Cancellation (ANC), background noise is reduced, letting you focus on your music or calls.
 The built-in microphone with noise reduction ensures crystal-clear voice calls, even in noisy environments.

-✅ Wireless Connectivity – Featuring Bluetooth 5.3, these earpods ensure a stable and fast connection with minimal dropouts.
-Easily pair them with your smartphone, tablet, or laptop for an uninterrupted listening experience.

-✅ Noise Cancellation & Clear Calls – With Active Noise Cancellation (ANC), background noise is reduced, letting you focus on your music or calls.
-The built-in microphone with noise reduction ensures crystal-clear voice calls, even in noisy environments.

 ### Intended Use:
 •	Music & Entertainment